 ii.
-Requirements for DOE/NNSA and non-DOE/NNSA Federally Funded Research and Development Centers Included as a Subrecipient i.
+Non-DOE/NNSA Federally Funded Research and Development Centers Included as a Subrecipient i.
 Authorization for non-DOE/NNSA FFRDCs ii.
-Authorization for DOE/NNSA FFRDCs
+Value/Funding

-DOE/NNSA and non-DOE/NNSA FFRDCs may be proposed as a subrecipient on another entity's application subject to the following guidelines:
+NonDOE/NNSA FFRDCs may be proposed as a subrecipient on another entity's application subject to the following guidelines: